seqeralabs/wave/README.md

-# Wave containers provisioning service
+# Wave containers

 ### Summary
-Wave allows provisioning container images on-demand removing the need to build and upload them manually to a container registry.
+Wave allows provisioning container images on-demand, removing the need to build and upload them manually to a container registry.

 Containers provisioned by Wave can be both disposable, i.e. ephemeral containers only